LED Grow Light Comparison

 Why Choose LED Grow Lights?

-LED grow lights have taken the cannabis growing community by storm over the last few years.
+LED grow lights have taken the plants growing community by storm over the last few years.

 And for good reason!

 Here’s why you should be using LED over tractional types of grow light such as HPS:

 - Bigger yields – An LED grow light will give you up to a full gram more per watt than an equivalent HPS, using less electricity.

 - Lower Heat – Controlling the temperature of your grow room is costly.
 Compared to HPS grow lights, LED’s run much cooler.
 This means you don’t have to purchase cooling systems to reduce the heat of your grow room.
 There’s also a reduced fire risk.

 - Energy Savings – LED grow lights use up to 50% less energy than HPS grow lights, meaning lower energy bills.

 - Full Spectrum – LED’s are engineered to provide the exact spectrum of light that your plants need at every stage of their growth.

 - Lifespan – the average HPS light will last 10,000 hours.
 An LED grow light will last 30,000 – 50,000 hours.

 - Better for the environment – Unlike HPS lights, no toxic metals are used in LED grow lights.